Antonivka, Kherson Raion, Kherson Oblast

-Administrative status
+It has historically been an important transport hub.
+Among other things, Antonivka is the closest settlement to the Antonivka Road Bridge, which is named after the town.

+History

+Antonivka is first mentioned on a map from 1822 in the times of the Russian Empire, where it was mentioned as being founded by migrants from Poltava Governorate.
+It received urban-type settlement status in 1963.

 Until 18 July, 2020, Antonivka belonged to Kherson Municipality.
 The municipality as an administrative unit was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Kherson Municipality was merged into Kherson Raion.

+In 2022, during the Russian invasion of Ukraine, Antonivka was captured and occupied by Russia.
+It was eventually retaken during Ukraine's 2022 Kherson counteroffensive.
+It has still been bombed by Russia since its liberation, and the population has shrunk.

+Until 26 January 2024, Antonivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Antonivka became a rural settlement.

 Economy

+Industry

+The largest enterprise in the town is a glassworks plant.
+There is also a winery, a bread factory, and a non-alcoholic beverages plant.

 Transportation

-Antonivka railway station is adjacent to the settlement.
-It is on the railway which used to connect Kherson with Dzhankoi; however, after the Russian annexation of Crimea in 2014, the trains only run as far as Vadim, close to the border with Crimea.
+The Antonivka railway station is adjacent to the settlement.
+It is on the railway which used to connect Kherson with Dzhankoi; however, after the Russian annexation of Crimea in 2014, the trains only run as far as Vadym, close to the border with Crimea.
 There is infrequent passenger traffic.

 The settlement is built in the road network of Kherson.
 In particular, it has access to Highway M17, which runs to the border with Crimea and Highway M14, which connects Kherson and Melitopol.